joj-macho/Pythological-Playground/banking-system/README.md

 ## How It Works

-- **Creating an Account**:
 - Create multiple bank accounts using a unique account nunmber and PIN code.
 - Each account is managed with a unique account number/ID for access.
 Access accounts by entering the account number and the corresponding PIN code.

 - After creating an account and logging in to your account, you can:
    - Check the current balance.